jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 **Kerberoasting:**
 To understand Kerberoasting, there is an item we need to define that plays a huge part during this attack technique.
 Service Principal Names (SPN) is used to uniquely identify a Windows Service.
 Kerberos authentication requires that with each service logon account there must be a SPN associated.
-You can read more about this at [MITRE ATT&CK](https://attack.mitre.org/techniques/T1208/) *This doesn't come automatically when you create the user, you HAVE to go and create the SPN.* This allows a client to request a service authentication without having the actual account name through Kerberos authentication.
+You can read more about this at [MITRE ATT&CK](https://attack.mitre.org/techniques/T1208/).

+*This doesn't come automatically when you create the user, you HAVE to go and create the SPN.* This allows a client to request a service authentication without having the actual account name through Kerberos authentication.

 When the Kerberoasting attack technique is executed, an adversary can use Domain credentials captured on any user to request Kerberos TGS tickets for accounts that are associated with the SPN records in Active Directory (AD).
 The TGS tickets are signed with the targeted user or services NTLM hash.
 This can then be cracked offline to retrieve the clear text password.
 By default, the tools to automate this process will retrieve the TGS ticket in the encrypted RC4 algorithm.
 This is where we can start to build our baseline in detecting this attack.
-The attacker can then crack that hash with hashcat 13100 and a wordlist to find the password for that/those accounts.
+The adversary can then crack that hash with hashcat 13100 and a wordlist to find the password for that/those accounts.

 **AS-REP Roasting:**
 AS-REP Roasting has the same IDEA of Kerberoasting but is different in the fact that an account needs "Do not require Kerberos preauthentication".
 For Kerberos v5 you have to manually go in and disable Kerberos pre-auth.
 The only reason I can think of someone to actually want to do this is for backwards compantibility with Kerberos v4 libraries, which by default a password was not required for authentication.
 Another difference between the two, is AS-REP requests a Kerberos Authentication Ticket (TGT) not a service authenitcation ticket (TGS).